Osteoporosis medications — the treatment that takes years to evaluate

 Compliance with osteoporosis medication is challenging because the medication causes no immediate benefit, and the side effects are obvious and immediate.
 Your parent takes alendronate and has heartburn or nausea.
 That's today's problem.
 The prevention of a hip fracture is years away and invisible.
 Of course your parent might think the medication isn't worth it.

 Finding a regimen that your parent can actually tolerate is important.
-Some people can't do the special instructions for bisphosphonates—sitting upright, empty stomach, water.
+Some people can't do the special instructions for bisphosphonates, the sitting upright, the empty stomach, the water.
 For them, the intravenous bisphosphonate given once a year might be better.
-Some people don't tolerate that.
+Some people don't tolerate that either.
 Finding something your parent will actually take is better than the theoretical perfect medication that they stop after a month.

 Dental care needs special consideration.
 If your parent is on bisphosphonates or denosumab, they need to tell their dentist before any extensive dental work.
-They might need preventive antibiotics.
-They might need to pause medication before and after major dental work.
+They may need preventive antibiotics.
+They may need to pause medication before and after major dental procedures.
 Good dental care is still important but needs to be coordinated with osteoporosis treatment.

 Fall prevention is as important as medication.
+The CDC reports that one in four Americans over 65 falls each year, and falls are the leading cause of fracture-related hospitalizations in older adults.
 Your parent with strong bones who falls and breaks their hip is just as disabled as your parent with weak bones who falls and breaks their hip.
-Actually, preventing the fall matters more than the medication.
-Keeping your parent's environment safe, making sure they wear appropriate shoes, making sure they have grab bars in the bathroom, making sure they have adequate lighting, all of this matters as much as medication.
+Preventing the fall matters as much as the medication.
+Keeping your parent's environment safe, making sure they wear appropriate shoes, installing grab bars in the bathroom, ensuring adequate lighting throughout the home: all of this matters as much as any prescription.

 Exercise builds bone strength.
 Weight-bearing exercise and resistance training can slow bone loss and maintain balance.
 Your parent should be moving regularly, doing something that stresses the bones, doing balance training.
 Medication plus exercise is better than medication alone.